aragon/aragon-cli/docs/Intro.md

 - `boilerplate`: (optional) the Github repo name or alias for a boilerplate to set up your app.
 The currently available boilerplates are:
   - `react`: this boilerplate contains a very basic Counter app and a webapp for interacting with it.
 It showcases the end-to-end interaction with an Aragon app, from the contracts to the webapp.
 Also comes with a DAO Template which will allow for using your app to interact with other Aragon apps like the Voting app.
 You can read more about DAO Template [here](templates-intro.md).
   - `bare`: this boilerplate will just set up your app directory structure but contains no functional code.
-  - `tutorial`: this boilerplate is the one used in your first Aragon app guide.
+  - `tutorial`: this boilerplate is the one used in the ["Your first Aragon app"](https://github.com/aragon/your-first-aragon-app) guide.

 > **Note**<br>
 > This is an independent package, it's not necessary to have `@aragon/cli` installed to use it.